esalkan/Java-Core-Oop-Road-Map/README.md

 # Java Core & Oop Road Map
-This repo contains Java Core and Java Oop works.
+This repo contains Java Core and Java Oop Notes, Exercises and Works...
+You can fork the repo and add comment or new exercises, questions or assignments too...
+Feel free and just collobrate... ;)

 ## Java Core
 [Variables & Data Types](https://github.com/esalkan/java-notes/tree/master/src/core/JC03_variables_dataTypes)